Slickplan

 If you’re still unable to locate the sitemap file, don’t fret, Google has your back.

-By using search operators, those fancy commands that let you narrow down your search results based on specific file types or keywords, you can zero in on sitemap XML files.
+By using search operators, those commands that let you narrow down search results based on file types or keywords, you can sometimes find sitemap XML files that are publicly indexed.

 Here’s how it works:

-• Use the “site:” operator followed by the website domain, then the advanced search operator “filetype:xml” to target and narrow down the relevant search results.
+• Use the site: operator followed by the website domain, then filetype:xml to narrow results to XML files.

 For the NFL, it would look like this: